Istakhr: Arab conquest and caliphates

 During the Muslim conquest of Pars, as part of the Arab conquest of Iran, the invaders first established headquarters at Beyza.
 The citizens of Istakhr firmly resisted the Arabs.
 The first attempt, in 640, led by Al-Ala'a Al-Hadrami was a complete failure.
 In 643, the Arabs conducted a new campaign led by Abu Musa al-Ash'ari and Uthman ibn Abu al-As which forced Istakhr to surrender.
 The people of Istakhr, however, quickly revolted and killed the Arab governor installed there.
 In 648/9, General Abdallah ibn Amir, governor of Basra, conducted another campaign which once again forced Istakhr to surrender after heavy fighting.
 The suppression of subsequent revolts resulted in the death of many Persians.
 However, the restive people of Istakhr revolted once again, which prompted the Arabs to undertake yet another campaign against Istakhr, in 649.
 This final campaign once again resulted in the death of many of its inhabitants.
 Istakhr's Sasanian fortress, located on the Marvdasht's "easternmost outcrop", became the location of the last resistance to the Arab conquest of Pars.
 Istakhr remained a stronghold of Zoroastrianism long after the fall of the Sasanians.
 Many Arab-Sasanian coins and Reformed Umayyad coins were minted at Istakhr during the Umayyad and Abbasid periods.
 Istakhr remained "a fairly important place" in the early Islamic period.

+The most aggressive resistance against Arab administration took place inside the Fars province.
+The majority of these insurgencies originated in Istakhr.
+As a result, Arab suzerains appointed local Iranian aristocrats as sub-governors in the Iranian cities with the highest unrest.
+Evidence of this is mainly based on numismatic evidence, due to the lack of written records about it.
+Farrokhzad and his father Gushn-Anosh were amongst the local Iranian aristocrats who cooperated with their Arab suzerains.
+They both had coins minted in Istakhr, Ardashir-Khwarrah, and smaller neighboring settlements like Gor, Dasht, and Kavad-Khwarrah.

-It was the site of an important fortress, which in Islamic times, "as no doubt earlier", often functioned as the treasury of the rulers of the city.
+Istakhr was the site of an important fortress, which in Islamic times, "as no doubt earlier", often functioned as the treasury of the rulers of the city.
 The fortress is variously known as Qal-e-ye Estakhr ("Castle of Estakhr") or Estakhr-Yar ("Friend of Estakhr").
 Under the Umayyad Caliphate, governors often resided at the castle; for instance, Ziyad ibn Abih resided at Istakhr's castle for a lengthy period during his struggle against Caliph Muawiyah I (661–680).

 Following the ascension of the Abbasids, the political center of Fars shifted gradually to Shiraz.
 This contributed heavily to the decline of Istakhr.
 However, the city is still mentioned in the wars between the Saffarids and the caliphal governors in Fars.
 On 11 April 890, Saffarid ruler Amr ibn al-Layth (879-901) defeated the Caliphal governor Musa Muflehi at Istakhr.
 According to the Iranologist Adrian David Hugh Bivar, the last coin attributed to Istakhr is a coin supposedly minted by the Dulafids in 895/6.